Technorely/tendermint/docs/spec/abci/apps.md

 Application state should only be persisted to disk during `Commit`.

-Before `Commit` is called, Tendermint locks and flushes the mempool so that no new messages will be received on the mempool connection.
+Before `Commit` is called, Tenderely locks and flushes the mempool so that no new messages will be received on the mempool connection.
 This provides an opportunity to safely update all three states to the latest committed state at once.